kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Will enabling / using this feature result in any new API calls?

-No. Affinity is evaluated using existing ResourceSlice and ResourceClaim data.
+No new API calls.
+Affinity data is extracted from ResourceSlice and ResourceClaim objects already fetched by existing informers.

 ###### Will enabling / using this feature result in introducing new API types?